 First Step.
 Incision.
-Exposure of the Sac.-Begin with a skin incision extending from the internal ring down to the spine of the pubes; if it is a scrotal hernia, down to the middle third of the scrotum (Fig. 461).
+Exposure of the Sac.-Begin with a skin incision extending from the internal ring down to the spine of the pubes; if it is a scrotal hernia, down to the middle third of the scrotum (Fig. 370).
 Go directly through the skin and layers of fat to the aponeurosis of the external oblique, dividing the branches of the superficial epigastric artery.

 Expose the aponeurosis thoroughly and incise it from one ring to the other.
-It is easily recognized by the oblique direction of its fibers and its shiny look, and will serve during the operation as an important landmark.
-The lips of this wound should be caught up with forceps, especially at the external ring, to serve later as a guide in beginning repair.
+It is easily recognized by the oblique direction of its fibers and its shiny look.
+The lips of this wound should be caught up with forceps, especially at the external ring to serve later as a landmark in beginning repair.